 Questions to Ask a Suboxone Helpline

-It can be confusing, overwhelming, and downright frightening to reach out for help for drug addiction.
+It can be confusing, overwhelming, and downright frightening to reach out for help for any drug addiction.
 If you’re not sure what to say, here are some of the most common questions that people ask when they call:

 • What are the signs and symptoms of Suboxone addiction?